nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 > All flags have aliases.
 Refer to the [alias table](#Alias-Table) to see the alternative options available for each flag.
 >
 > For date parameters, dates should be supplied in the `dd-MM-yyyy` format. e.g. `11-11-2024`
+>
+> Providing extra flags that are not specified by the User Guide will be ignored by BuffBuddy. e.g. `meal add /n Pie /c 200 /w 30` will produce the same result as `meal add /n Pie /c 200`.

 > ### Terminology